-The following table summarizes our outstanding contractual obligations as of January 31, 2016:
+The following table summarizes our outstanding contractual obligations as of January 31, 2018:

-Payr nent D ue by Perio d as of January 31, 2016 Total ess than 1 Year 1 (in tho -3 Years 5) •5 Years fore than 5 Years All Other Contractual Obligations Facilities under operating leases (1) \$ 8,157 \$ 2,255 \$ 3,855 \$ 2,047 \$ \$ Technology license or other obligations under operating leases (2) 3,730 3,589 141 - - Purchase obligations (3) 19,734 19,734 - Unrecognized tax benefits, including interest (4) 10,917 - - 10,917 Total \$ 42,538 \$ 25,578 \$ 3,996 \$ 2,047 \$ \$ 10,917
+Payr nent I Due by Period d as of January 31, 2018 (in thousands) Less than Total 1 Year 1-3 Years More than 3-5 Years 5 Years All Other Contractual Obligations Facilities and other obligations under operating leases (1) \$ 7,223 \$ 2,988 \$ 3,396 \$ 413 \$ 426 \$ Technology licenses (2) 9,168 4,584 4,584 Purchase obligations (3) 24,256 24,256 Unrecognized tax benefits, including interest (4) 5,352 5,352 Total \$ 45,999 \$ 31,828 \$ 7,980 \$ 413 \$ 426 \$ 5,352

-(1) Facilities under operating leases represent facilities with initial lease terms in excess of one year.
+(1) Facilities and other obligations under operating leases primarily represent facilities with initial lease terms in excess of one year.
 They are located in Santa Clara (California), China, Hong Kong, and Japan.
 The lease for our Santa Clara headquarters has a seven-year term and terminates in fiscal year 2021.
-The lease for our Shanghai facility has a seven-year term and terminates in fiscal year 2018.
+The lease for our Shanghai facility has a two-year term and terminates in fiscal year 2020.
 The lease for our Shenzhen facility has a three-year term and terminates in fiscal year 2019.
-The Hong Kong facility has a three-year term and terminates in fiscal year 2017.
-The leases for our Japan facilities have two-year terms and terminate in fiscal year 2017 and 2018, respectively.
+The Hong Kong facility has a five-year term and terminates in fiscal year 2022.
+The lease for our Japan facility has a two-year term and terminates in fiscal year 2020.

-(2) Technology license obligations under operating leases represent future cash payments for software or other technology licenses which are used in product design or daily operation.

-(3) Purchase obligations consist primarily of inventory purchase obligations with our independent contract manufacturers.

-(4) Unrecognized tax benefits, including interest, represent our liabilities for uncertain tax positions as of January 31, 2016.
+- (2) Technology license obligations represent future cash payments for noncancelable internal-use software licenses which are used in product design. - (3) Purchase obligations consist primarily of inventory purchase obligations with our independent contract manufacturers. - (4) Unrecognized tax benefits, including interest, represent our liabilities for uncertain tax positions as of January 31, 2018.
 We are unable to reasonably estimate the timing of payments in individual years due to uncertainties in the timing of the effective settlement of tax positions.